webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 ### Type

-Must be one of the following:
+Must be one of the following commit types:

 - **build**: Changes that affect the build system or external dependencies (example scopes: babel, npm)
 - **chore**: Changes that fall outside of build / docs that do not effect source code (example scopes: package, defaults)